Cnily03/ctf-bot/README.md

 app.use(CustomPlugin())
 ```

-Many functions in this project is implemented by this way.
+Many functions in this project is implemented in this way.

-## Usage

 ### Register commands

-All the commands python file is in `commands`.
+All the commands python file is in `commands` directory.

 Remember to modify `register_args` in `__main__.py` after adding  or removing a command.